-ACCT 3224 - Management Accounting I (3 credits - TG) 3 hours lecture, 1 hour tutorial This course provides an introduction to the nature, scope and use of managerial accounting.
-Topics include: management planning and control, inventory and cost flows, standard costs and variance analysis, budgeting, cost-volume profit analysis, relevant costs and decision making.
-Prerequisite: Accounting 2121.
-Prerequisite: Accounting 2121.
+ACCT 3224 - Management Accounting I

+(3 credits - TG) 4 hours lecture

+This course provides an introduction to the nature, scope and use of managerial accounting.
+Topics include: management planning and control, inventory and cost flows, standard costs and variance analysis, budgeting, cost-volume-profit analysis, relevant costs and decision making.

+Prerequisite: Accounting 2120 or 2121.

+Note: Only one of ACCT 2120 and ACCT 2121 may be used for graduation purposes from the BBA $\,$

 ACCT 3227 - Oil and Gas Accounting

 (3 credits) 3 hours lecture

 Students are provided with an introduction to the accounting principles and practices associated with oil and gas exploration and production.
 The impact of income and other taxes on the industry is also considered.

 Prerequisite: Accounting 3224.

 Recommended Preparation: Geology 1151.

 ACCT 3228 - Management Accounting II

 (3 credits) 3 hours lecture

 This course examines various costing methods and analytical tools used by management accountants to provide information and recommendations relevant to short-term and long-term decision making.
-Topics covered include capital budgeting, cost and revenue allocation, profitability variances, process costing, and inventory management.

 Prerequisite: Accounting 3224.

 ACCT 3320 - Accounting Applications

 (3 credits) 3 hours lecture, 1 hour tutorial

 This course provides students with skills, which are critical to managing a business.
 The student who successfully completes this course will have a general knowledge of partnership and corporate accounting.
 In addition, the student will be exposed to cash flow analysis as an analytical tool, working capital management, selected personal and corporate taxation issues, and the construction of the appropriate systems to ensure internal accounting controls are in place.
 Students learn to maintain computerized accounting records, prepare computerized personal tax returns and file GST returns and payroll submissions.

-Prerequisite: Accounting 2121.
+Prerequisite: Accounting 2120 or 2121 with a minimum grade of "C" or higher.

-ACCT 4222 - Intermediate Accounting II (3 credits - TG) 3 hours lecture, 1 hour tutorial This course provides an in-depth analysis of accounting theory and principles related to the reporting of short-term and long-term liabilities, leases, pensions, corporate income taxes, shareholders' equity, complex financial instruments, earnings per share, the cash flow statement, and accounting changes and error analysis.
+ACCT 4222 - Intermediate Accounting II

+(3 credits - TG) 4 hours lecture

+This course provides an in-depth analysis of accounting theory and principles related to the reporting of short-term and long-term liabilities, leases, pensions, corporate income taxes, shareholders' equity, complex financial instruments, earnings per share, the cash flow statement, and accounting changes and error analysis.
 International Financial Reporting Standards (IFRS) and Accounting Standards for Private Enterprises (ASPE) relating to recognition, measurement, and financial statement presentation of liabilities and equity are addressed.
 Prerequisite: Accounting 3221.

-ACCT 4225 - Principles of Auditing (3 credits - TG) 3 hours lecture This course examines the role of the internal or external auditor in business and explores the legal and ethical environment of auditing.
+ACCT 4225 - Principles of Auditing

+(3 credits - TG) 3 hours lecture

+This course examines the role of the internal or external auditor in business and explores the legal and ethical environment of auditing.
 Emphasis is placed on methods and procedures used in auditing and reporting as they relate to specific financial statement areas such as assets, liabilities, equities, revenues, and expenses.
-Other topics covered include internal control, risk and materiality, and the auditor's responsibility with respect to fraud.
+Other topics covered include internal control, risk and materiality, the audit of fraud, and auditing in a computer environment.
 Prerequisite: Accounting 3221.

-ACCT 4280 - Introduction to Personal and Corporate Income Tax (3 credits - TG) 3 hours lecture, 1 hour tutorial This course covers Canadian income tax laws affecting individuals and corporations.
+ACCT 4280 - Introduction to Personal and Corporate Income Tax

+(3 credits - TG) 4 hours lecture

+This course covers Canadian income tax laws affecting individuals and corporations.
 Topics include the computation of individual and corporate income tax, taxable income, taxes payable, corporate distributions, taxation of capital gains, and the preparation of corporate and personal tax returns.
 Prerequisite: Accounting 3220.

-ACCT 4323 - Advanced Computerized Accounting (3 credits) 3 hours lecture, 1 hour tutorial This course is a continuation of Accounting 3223 for accounting majors; more advanced accounting transactions will be covered.
+ACCT 4323 - Advanced Computerized Accounting

+(3 credits) 4 hours lecture

+This course is a continuation of Accounting 3223 for accounting majors; more advanced accounting transactions will be covered.
 Additional modules such as accounts receivable, accounts payable, and payroll will be introduced.
 Formatting of financial statements will be covered as well as the preparation of other accounting schedules.

 Prerequisites: Accounting 3223 and 4222.